ZenderB3D/pp_docs/docs/Create/createapiston.md

 > Since pistonpusher version 2.9, there is support for mounts.
 Combined with presets, you can now save your favourite creations or quickly get a simple piston set up for the custom creation mode(Enable 'For create?').

 > Note: Mounts and additionally bevels have the potential to make the tool slow, it all depends on the mount and settings.
 Also, first revert to operator defaults if trying to use a preset when the tool was already used(The mount off-set values do not correctly apply if you don't).
+Lastly, You can spawn preset pistons at locations defined by the object that is selected but presets do not inherit dimensions.